TNRA's constitution

 Any member more than three months in arrears shall cease to be a member and shall, therefore, forfeit all rights of membership.

-The amount of subscriptions shall be determined at each annual meeting.
+The amount of subscriptions shall be determined by the Committee.

 5 ANNUAL GENERAL MEETINGS